-I work out of my home office in Campbellford.
-I started up Birds-i Digital Imagery Services a couple of years ago and this was the direct link to finding pleasure and expression in photography.
+Two years ago, working out of my home office in Campbellford, I started up Birds-i Digital Imagery Services.
+This was the direct link to finding pleasure and expression in photography.
 In the former, I take photos and videos for real estate and business.
 In the latter, I get to play and explore.